wri/sentinel-tree-cover/README.md

 Utilizing this repository to generate your own data requires:
 * Sentinel-Hub API key, see [Sentinel-hub](http://sentinel-hub.com/)
-* Amazon Web Services API key
+* Amazon Web Services API key (optional) with s3 read/write privileges

 The API keys should be stored as `config.yaml` in the base directory with the structure: